 “Model Clauses” means the standard contractual clauses for the transfer of personal data to processors or controllers established in third countries which are published and approved by the European Commission from time to time.

-“personnel” means Latham & Watkins partners, attorneys and staff.
+“Personnel” means Latham & Watkins partners, attorneys and staff, both temporary and permanent.

-The terms “processing”, “data controller” and “processor” shall have the meanings given to them in European Regulation 2016/679.
+The terms “processing”, “data controller” and “processor” shall have the meanings given to them in the GDPR.

 Latham & Watkins currently operates in the following countries (countries within the EEA are highlighted in grey):

-These Standards apply to the processing of European Personal Data by Latham & Watkins Entities located in the EEA.
+These Standards apply to the processing of European Personal Data by Latham & Watkins Entities located in the EEA and also in the UK.

-The Standards also apply to any export of European Personal Data out of the EEA by a L&W Entity and to the processing of such exported data by a L&W Entity (either in the capacity of a data controller or a data processor) located outside the EEA.
+The Standards also apply to any export of European Personal Data out of the EEA or the UK by a L&W Entity and to the processing of such exported data by a L&W Entity (either in the capacity of a data controller or a data processor) located outside the EEA.

 RULES AND PRINCIPLES